Plantar Fasciitis

 Book Your Consultation Today

 If you’re experiencing heel pain and are worried it might be plantar fasciitis, visit Heritage Family Foot Clinic of Dr Tedman Donovan in Calgary today.
 He will thoroughly examine your foot to identify the root cause of your pain and offer effective treatment based on your foot type.
-He will also offer expert advice to help you keep your feet healthy.
+He will also provide expert advice to help you keep your feet healthy.